MSc Embedded Systems

 The TU Delft Master of Science Programme in Embedded Systems focuses on the design methodology of hardware and software user environments.
 It covers a wide spectrum of topics ranging from integrated circuit design, computer architecture, communication networks and real-time operating systems to software engineering and formal methods for embedded applications.
 As an essential component in the inexorable process of miniaturisation, it is an exciting engineering science of the future.

 Embedded systems are hardware/software systems built into devices that are not necessarily recognised as computerised devices, but these systems do control the functionality and perceived quality of these devices.
 Some specific examples of embedded systems include: controllers for systems within a car; the automatic pilot of an aircraft; the chip set and software for smartphones, tablets and smart TVs; wireless sensor networks for ambient intelligence, a pacemaker; and control systems embedded in robots/ mechatronic machines.
-The growth rate in the embedded systems industry is more than 10% per annum and, according to forecasts, there will be more than 40 billion devices worldwide.
+The growth rate in the embedded systems industry is more than 10% per annum and, since 2020 there are more than 40 billion devices worldwide.
 Innovations made possible by embedded systems are making our lives healthier, more interesting, safer and more sustainable.
 These innovations are at the heart of industrial innovation and competitiveness, creating and sustaining jobs and economic well-being.

 The Embedded Systems and Computer Engineering programmes will merge into the Computer and Embedded Systems Engineering master programme.
 This programme differs from the other master programmes offered by TU Delft - Faculty of Electrical Engineering, Computer Science and Applied Mathematics (EEMCS) because of its interdisciplinary character.
 This programme teaches the full spectrum of topics needed to build integrated hardware and software systems with a multidisciplinary focus.
-It is positioned between the Electrical Engineering (EE) programme primarily teaches hardware-related topics.
-The Computer Engineering (CE) programme is more hardware oriented, in addition to covering software-related topics.
-The Embedded Systems (ES) programme is more software oriented and covers some processing hardware aspects.
-The Computer Science (CS) programme primarily teaches software-related topics.
+It is positioned between the Electrical Engineering (EE) programme which primarily teaches hardware-related topics, and the Computer Science (CS) programme primarily teaches software-related topics.

 If you would like to start this programme, but do need a bridging programme to be admissible, we strongly recommend you follow the bridging programme during your Minor in your Bachelor programme already.
 If you have finished the bridging programme during your Bachelor, you will be able to start the MSc.
 Embedded Systems the September after finishing your Bachelor programme.
 For more information regarding your bridging programme, contact your study advisor.